DeerHide/jira-toolkit/docs/ARCHITECTURE.md

 # Architecture Guide

-This doc gives you the lowdown on how the Jira Importer Toolkit is put together, including visual diagrams and component breakdowns.
+This document provides a comprehensive overview of the Jira Importer Toolkit's architecture, including visual diagrams and detailed component breakdowns.

 ## 📁 Repository Structure